Conservar Polymeric Varnish (Gloss) 4 fl oz

 Conservar Polymeric Varnish is a colorless, reversible varnish made with an acrylic resin dissolved in a common organic solvent with UV stabilizer.

-Conservar Polymeric Varnish is a colorless, reversible varnish made with a methylacrylate (Paraloid B-72) resin dissolved in a common organic solvent with UV stabilizer.
+Conservar Polymeric Varnish is a colorless, reversible varnish made with a methylacrylate (Paraloid B-72) resin dissolved in a common organic solvent with a UV stabilizer.
 It can be used both as an isolating varnish and a final varnish.
 The varnish can be removed with suitable solvents.

 Paraloid B-72 is insoluble in almost all purely aliphatic solvents, such as odorless mineral spirits, making it an ideal isolating varnish.
 It can be used with other varnishes applied as a distinct layer, for example, below Conservar Finishing Varnish or other varnishes.
 Conservar Finishing Varnish remains easily removable without harming the Conservar Polymeric Varnish in the layer below.
 Conservar Polymeric Varnish can also be used as a final varnish that is less glossy than Conservar Finishing Varnish.